protesilaos/my-website/_books/2022-10-14-show-demo-overthink.md

   with the unclear lines.
 - In turn, I cannot control how you perceive of what I consider "demonstration"---you may still think it is me "showing off".
 - Explanation of the perils of overthinking.
+Life is practical, not theoretical.
-- My corpus of work is---this video of me walking and talking---is a demonstration against overthinking.
+- My corpus of work---such as this video of me walking and talking---is a demonstration against overthinking.
 It proves that I managed to overcome a major problem I had.